-(iii) The dollar amount calculated under Subsection (ii) shall be divided by the total number of all units in each property, including commercial units.
-That figure shall be divided by 12 months, to determine the monthly per unit costs for that tax year of the repayment of general obligation bonds approved by the voters between November 1, 1996, and November 30, 1998.
+then by the total number of all units in each property, including commercial units.
+That figure shall be divided by 12 months, to determine the monthly per unit costs for that tax year of the repayment of San Francisco Unified School District or San Francisco Community College District general obligation bonds approved by the voters after November 1, 2006.